University of Arkansas names Bill Kincaid acting chancellor

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — University of Arkansas System President Donald Bobbitt has named Bill Kincaid as acting chancellor of the university for the next few weeks.
+(KNWA/KFTA) — University of Arkansas System President Dr. Donald Bobbitt has named Bill Kincaid as acting chancellor of the university for the next few weeks.

 Kincaid, who is managing associate general counsel at the university, will serve as acting chancellor for the next few weeks as the university seeks to identify the best person to serve as chancellor for the next academic year.